+Chase Bridge uses PiXL to assess what learning children have embedded.
 Whilst formative assessment refers to the ongoing, day-to-day assessment, summative assessments are used to evaluate children's learning at the end of a longer teaching period.
 They are a useful tool to help teachers recognise what knowledge, skills and understanding have been learnt over time, and what has been retained, allowing teachers to provide additional support for children who are finding learning more difficult, and provide additional challenge for those who are ready for it.
 In addition, summative assessments help school leaders have an overview of how groups of children are progressing across the school, and they are used to inform parents where a pupil is in relation to national expectations.
+Chase Bridge uses Question Level Analysis within PiXL to help identify specific strengths and areas for development.